metabase/metabase/.github/ISSUE_TEMPLATE/epic.md

 - [product doc](LINK_TO_PRODUCT_DOC)
 - [engineering doc](LINK_TO_ENGINEERING_DOC)
 - feature branch: `BRANCH_NAME` _this should be the feature branch where this work will be done in.
-PRs will be delivered against this branch, if any_
+PRs will be delivered against this branch_
 - issue links: _related issues, if any_

 ### Implementation Plan